Key Takeaways

 DEFAULT CURRENT_TIMESTAMP |

-SQL Server has deprecated the older DATETIME type in favour of DATETIME2, which has higher precision (100ns vs 3ms) and a wider range.
-Use DATETIME2 in new SQL Server schemas.
+SQL Server deprecated the older DATETIME type in favour of DATETIME2, which has higher precision (100ns vs 3ms) and a wider date range.
+Use DATETIME2 in all new SQL Server schemas.

 -- Works the same way in MySQL 8.0.16+, PostgreSQL, Oracle, and SQL Server